mixpanel/docs/pages/docs/admin/data-governance/data-views-data-classification.md

 #### Analysis Reports (Insights, Funnels, Flows, and Retention)

-Classified properties won't be visibly different when building a report, but if used but a user without the "Can View" option enabled, the next warning will be displayed:
+Classified properties won't be visibly different when building a report, but if used by a user without the "Can View" option enabled, the next warning will be displayed:

 ![Analysis Reports Warning](/analysis-reports.png)